 6. What is the approximate number of species or compounds present in the exhaust for a solid propellant rocket engine?

 Explanation: The number of compounds present in the exhaust for a solid propellant rocket engine or a liquid propellant rocket engine with additives can be 50 or more.
 But many of these chemical species are present in negligible amounts and can be ignored.

 Sanfoundry Global Education & Learning Series – Rocket Propulsion.

-To practice all areas of Rocket Propulsion, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Rocket Propulsion for Interviews, here is complete set of 1000+ Multiple Choice Questions and Answers.